minyma-technologies/typescript-express-starter/README.md

 ### Test and coverage checks in CI

 - test and coverage checks are run within the GitHub CI, and are enforced (or not) by the repository maintainer pre-merge.
-- this allows WIP branches to be pushed without being blocked by a coverage threshold too high or by temporarily failing unit tests.
+- this allows WIP branches to be pushed without being blocked by a coverage threshold too high, or by temporarily failing unit tests.

 ### Pre-commit hooks

 - there are no pre commit hooks.
-Developers should be able to make as many commits a they want locally.
+Developers should be able to make as many commits, as they want locally.
 Commits should be squashed upon merge, hence only the last commit message _has to_ confirm to commit message conventions.

 ## TODO: